Thoeny

 Thoeny is a ghost town in the northern part of Valley County, Montana, United States, near the Canadian province of Saskatchewan.
-Thoeny is located north of Hinsdale and west of Opheim.
+Thoeny is located north of Hinsdale and west of Opheim near the banks of Rock Creek.
 The school house still stands.
 There is also a cemetery located on the hill.

 History

 Thoeny was named for its first postmaster, Jacob Thoeny, in 1915.
 By 1918, the community had two general stores, a newspaper, a blacksmith shop, and several other businesses, all without the benefit of being located near a railroad.
 A schoolhouse, a cemetery and a few foundations are reminders of the community.
-Thoeny is located near the Canadian province of Saskatchewan, north of Hinsdale and west of Opheim.